morgan-sam/Big-Memoized-Table/README.md

 <h3>React.memo and useContext</h3>

 <p>The <i>memo</i> and <i>useContext</i> hooks both allow you to memoize props for functional components in React.
-This prevents unnecessary renders and can provide performance gains.
+This prevents unnecessary renders and can provide performance gains.</p>

+<h3>Demo</h3>

+<p>This demo allows you to compare memoized vs non-memoized processing speeds.
+Memoization can be turned on or off with a button, and any cell's data can be changed by clicking on it.
+The table data set size can be changed in order to observe how the size of the data affects the speed changes.</p>